Edujugon/PushNotification/readme.md

     $push = new PushNotification;

-By default it will use:

-*   GCM as Push Service provider.
+By default it will use GCM as Push Service provider.

+If you want to use APNS:

+    $push = new PushNotification(new \Edujugon\PushNotification\Apn());

 ### Push Service configuration

+The default configuration for all Push service providers is located in Config/config.php

-The default configuration parameters are:
+The default configuration parameters for GCM are :

 *   priority => normal
 *   dry_run => false